‘Southern Charm’ Stars, What Are Their Real Ages?

 — Elizabeth Madison (@lizcharleston1) December 6, 2016

 The State confirms that Thomas Ravenel will turn 55 this year, and that means his AARP card will be coming in the mail.
 Other than Patricia Altschul, who turns 75 in April, Thomas is the old man, or patriarch of the Southern Charm cast.
-Ravenel is also a South Carolina native, who was formerly a state treasurer, before he resigned after a cocaine arrest.
+Ravenel is also a South Carolina native, who was formerly a state treasurer before he resigned after a cocaine arrest.
 Ravenel attempted to make a comeback, running again for office, and being candid about his past, and the way he conducts himself.

 “That’s how Thomas Ravenel rolls.”

-But while Shep Rose, and Craig Conover, 36 years old and 28 years old respectively have been consistent about their ages, when Whitney Sudler-Smith (born Whitney Smith) initially pitched the show to Bravo, he shaved a few years off his age.
+But while Shep Rose and Craig Conover, 36-years-old and 28-years-old, respectively, have been consistent about their ages, when Whitney Sudler-Smith (born Whitney Smith) initially pitched the show to Bravo, he shaved a few years off his age.
 Whitney will turn 49 this year, but when the show was pitched in 2012, he claimed to be 38.

 Giving the devil his due avec @Thomasravenel NYC @Bravotv #SouthernCharm pic.twitter.com/FCe1jKHLPh